mohitpd/FaceRecognition/README.md

 # Face Recognition Based Attendance System
-It is used to store live images detected as database.
+* Live Video Camera is used to store images as database.
-This Database is used to train and recognise a person.
+* This Database is used to train images.
-This Recognition Feature is used as an Attendance System.
+* Recognizer is used to recognize face of person in front of camera.
+* If recognized the attendance is stored into a csv file.

 # Technology Stack:
-Python
+* Python
-OpenCV
+* OpenCV
+* tkinter